 To prevent your talent pipeline from drying up, you need to adopt new-age strategies to attract fresh graduate hires.
-Besides a job offer, you’ll also need to align your employer branding to the expectations of millennials today.
+Besides a job offer, you’ll also need to align your employer branding to the expectations of millennials and Generation Zs (Gen Z) today.

 So how do you attract fresh graduate hires?
 And what do they look for in their next employer?
 We’ll take you through the basics of employer branding: what it is, what a typical employer branding framework looks like, and key strategies to secure and attract fresh graduate hires today.

-Millennials are a different breed.
+Millennials and Gen Zs are different from their predecessors.
 So your hiring methods have to adapt and change accordingly.
-To stay on top of the competition on a global stage, you’ll need to pave the way to understanding what the millennial workforce really wants.
+To stay on top of the competition on a global stage, you’ll need to pave the way to understanding what these two generations in the workforce really want.

 In other words, your success lies in how well you manage employer branding.
 A good brand will drive your attractiveness levels through the roof.
 If you can’t measure up, fresh graduate candidates will instead wander into the arms of your competitors – and that’s something you want to avoid.

 There’s a talent pool just overflowing with the candidates you need, whether it’s the next full-stack tech whiz or a passionate marketing rockstar that can take the company to the next level.
-But you can’t just dangle carrots like salary and benefits anymore and think that’s enough to attract millennials.
+But you can’t just dangle carrots like salary and benefits anymore and think that’s enough to attract millennials and Gen Zs.

 There has to be more to an employer than just a reasonable salary and decent benefits.
 Only then can you push candidates out of their zone of passivity into one of engagement.

-So what is it that you can offer your millennial candidates beyond the scope of money, health insurance, and ample time off?
+So what is it that you can offer your millennial and Gen Z candidates beyond the scope of money, health insurance, and ample time off?
 What do you need to work on to make yourself the hottest employer out there?